Compliance with Non-Discrimination Laws and Regulations

 Domestic Violence: The term “domestic violence” means a felony or misdemeanor crime of violence committed:

-- by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime or violence occured; or
+By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred: or

 For the purpose of this definition: